milouse/lariza/README.md

 A simple web browser using GTK+ 3, GLib and WebKit2GTK+.

-This is a friendly fork of the original project in order to test various stuffs.
+This is a friendly fork of the
+[original project](https://github.com/vain/lariza) by Vain in order to test various stuffs.

-Their is no aim to release anytime soon.
+There is no aim to release anytime soon.
 It is mainly for my personnal use, to refresh my memory about C code and for fun.
 Do not hope any support from me.
 You are completely free to use it though.